You are here

 Each fraternity and sorority has a similar purpose - to offer an opportunity for close friendships.
 For those students who are interested, recruitment activities and events are held at the beginning of the fall and spring semesters.
 This is a time for an individual to become acquainted with a fraternity or sorority and vice versa.

 The fraternities and sororities are governed by the Interfraternity and Panhellenic Councils.
-For more information, contact the Coordinator of Greek Affairs at 389-4997.
+For more information, contact the Coordinator of Greek Affairs at 389-4997, or visit 349 Kehr Union Building.

 (Additional information is available from the Office of Student Affairs, Kehr Union Room 329).

-Recognized student organizations may raise funds on campus provided the event has been approved and they do not become a public nuisance in the course of such activities.
+Recognized student organizations may raise funds on campus and off campus provided the event has been approved and they do not become a public nuisance in the course of such activities.
 Organizations who wish to sell/solicit in residence halls and athletic areas must also receive permission from the appropriate administrators.
-Door-to-door solicitation is not allowed in the residence halls.
-If the event is held outside, permission must be received from the Vice President for Administration.
-A fundraising application must be completed and returned to the Office of Student Affairs at least two weeks in advance and approved by the Associate Director of Auxiliary Services.
+Door-to-door solicitation or bake sales are not allowed in the residence halls.
+A fundraising application must be completed on HuskySync, under the forms tab at least two weeks in advance and approved by the Assistant Director of the CLE for Student Organizations.
 Any individual organization, which is not a bona fide contingent of the university community, whether engaged in charitable activities or seeking private profit, may not solicit business or donations on campus.
-Please check specific policies regarding credit card fundraisers on the Fundraiser Request form located on the Office of Student Affairs website.

 T-Shirts and posters used for fundraising purposes may not contain the following: references to drugs and alcohol, illegal activity, profanity, nudity, violent images, inappropriate language or any other item which would be in violation of the Student Code of Conduct found in this publication.
 In the event a recognized student organization posts informational signs/posters at unauthorized locations on campus, actions will be taken by the Associate Director of Auxiliary Services as outlined in the corresponding policy in the Student Affairs Office.